Tawnygoody/MS2-World-of-Rugby/TESTING.md

 - Clicking the "Home" button will take the user from the victory modal to the Home page.
 - Clicking the "Reset Leader Board" button will alert the user that all saved scores will be lost.
     - Clicking "cancel" will take the user back to the Leader Board modal.
     - Clicking "ok" will take the user to the Home page and reset the Leader Board.
+- Ensure modal is scrollable when content is greater than the device height.

 # Functions